folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 >
 >- When creating a release branch, follow the instructions below to the letter!

-1. Create a new branch from `dev`.
+1. Create a new branch from `fhi-[project]/latest`.
 2. Name it `release/fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
 3. Change text `# Unreleased` to `# x.x.x` in the CHANGELOG for the project: `./projects/fhi-[project]/CHANGELOG.md`
 4. (If a new line is added) Change text `Unreleased` to `x.x.x` in the dependency matrix for the project: `./projects/fhi-[project]/README.md`
 5. Change version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
     >_It's cumbersome to use `npm version` since `package.json` is in another directory than the git directory.
 And since there is no `package-lock.json`, and no need for a tag in the current workflow, doing it manually is faster.
 A better, and more automated, solution may come in the future._
-6. Create PR, and when approved, make sure commit message is the same as the branch name, except for uppercase R in Release, and then merge release branch to `dev`.
+6. Create PR, and when approved, make sure commit message is the same as the branch name, except for uppercase R in Release, and then merge release branch to `fhi-[project]/latest` (deploy).
    >_NB!
 Automated release job only runs if `Release/fhi-[project]/` is present in commit message since this isn't a release for everything in the repo, just a particular library._

-   >
-   >_The PR goes into `dev` because this makes the workflow much easier.
-The fact that `main` may be a bit behind the official history in `dev`, including a release of a library, is a small price to pay._
-7. After approved review, squash and merge to `dev` (deploy)
+##### Release a patch to older version in a library project

+1. Do as described under [Feature branches](#feature-branches-1) but create new branch from `fhi-[project]/vX` instead of `dev`.
+2. Do as described under [Release branches for library projects](#release-branches-for-library-projects)
+   1. But create release branch from `fhi-[project]/vX` instead of `dev`.
+   2. **NB!** when updating version in `./projects/fhi-[project]/package.json` to `x.x.x`, ALSO update publishConfig/tag to `vX` (same number as in branch name PR will be merged into).
+   3. Remember correct git sub module ref.
+   4. Create PR, and when approved, make sure commit message is `Release/fhi-[project]/x.x.x`, and then merge release branch to `fhi-[project]/vX` (deploy).
+3. Extra step when patching: create PR which merges into `dev` the relevant changes from the patch:
+   1. Always CHANGELOG (in chronological order)
+   2. Sometimes changes to the code (ask someone if in doubt about conflicts)
+   3. Never changes to publishConfig/tag in `./projects/fhi-[project]/package.json`
+   4. Remember correct git sub module ref.

 ##### Release branches for the Fhi.Frontend.Demo app